 Inckflow is pretty smooth with both tips.
 The big tip here is with 0.7 mm tip to not push it too hard.

 This depends on how much ink is coming from your pen.
 Depending on how hard you shake it the pen might be juicier or less.

 On average, I would say that 20 seconds is enough.

 How do they look when they dry?

 The pens dry with the matte finish.
 With the darker colors, they usually cover the page so that you can’t even see the dots on your grid.
 With lighter colors, you might need to add a few layers to hide the dots if you want to.

-On touch they feel very smooth, but more like a paint than a brush pen, because it doesn’t sink into the paper, but stays on top of it.
+On touch, they feel very smooth, but more like paint than a brush pen, because it doesn’t sink into the paper, but stays on top of it.

 Do they bleed or smudge?

 No, they don’t bleed, but they definitely can smudge.
 You need to take your time and wait for a bit for them to dry.

 How do they show up on black paper, how many layers do you need?